smith-chem-wisc/MetaMorpheus/README.md

 ## Test Installation (Windows GUI)

-1. Download the latest MetaMorpheusInstaller.exe [release](https://github.com/smith-chem-wisc/MetaMorpheus/releases), and install MetaMorpheus.
+1. Download the latest MetaMorpheusInstaller.msi [release](https://github.com/smith-chem-wisc/MetaMorpheus/releases), and install MetaMorpheus.
 2. Download the example spectra and database files from [https://uwmadison.box.com/v/MetaMorpheusPublic](https://uwmadison.box.com/s/7rjo9sohki6xrgltr0r56fjpyb9ni8cp).
 3. Open MetaMorpheusGUI.exe, and drag and drop the raw spectra files and the compressed Uniprot .xml database into MetaMorpheus.
 4. Add a series of Tasks to make a workflow for MetaMorpheus to follow.
 Drag the .toml files (these files store MetaMorpheus's search parameters) **IN ORDER** (Task1 - Task5) into the application.